Search

 The Equality Committee is responsible for overseeing all matters of equality within the College.
 It meets once a term and reports to the Governing Body, the authority which has ultimate responsibility for ensuring the equality duty is met.
 The Committee reviews the College’s Equality Policy on an annual basis.

-The Equality Committee membership comprises of the President (Chair), Equality & Diversity Fellow, Senior Tutor, Bursar, Domestic Bursar, Tutor for Admissions, Tutor for Graduates, Dean, Chaplain, Welfare Officer, a JCR representative, an MCR representative and a co-opted member of staff.
+The Equality Committee membership is comprised of the President (Chair), Equality & Diversity Fellow, Senior Tutor, Bursar, Domestic Bursar, Tutor for Admissions, Tutor for Graduates, Dean, Dean of Welfare, Welfare Tutor, the JCR Equality and Diversity Representative, the MCR Equality and Diversity Representative, the JCR President, the MCR President, a member of the Library staff and a co-opted member of staff.

 The remit of the Equality Committee is to have oversight of the equality and diversity of the College and in particular to: